alphagov/frontend/docs/building_blocks_for_flexible_content.md

 ## Types of Block

 Each block is rendered using its own partial template.
-The full list of available types of block available can be found by looking at the contents of: `app/views/landing_page/blocks`
+The full list of available types of block available can be found by looking at the contents of: `app/views/landing_page/blocks`.

+Blocks can be given a full width light grey background by setting `full_width_background: true` in the content item.
+This will not change the layout of the block itself.
+Note that sequential blocks given this option will fit together without a gap, because backgrounds are often required on areas of the page consisting of more than one block.

 ### Simple blocks